qvr/tag2influx/README.md

 Other parameters can be seen with `--help`.

 Running the script multiple times with overlapping time ranges should be fine, influxdb will not add duplicate data points for the same timestamp.
+So you can run the script every 15 minutes from cron and the default 30 minute fetch range should make sure you don't miss any data.

+In case of API outages or otherwise missed syncs, you can easily backfill any missing data by running the script once with a larger `--last N` value or even multiple days at a time with the `--fromdate` option.

 # Known issues
 - ~~Supports only temperature data for now~~